Options in Global M&A

 South Korea While they may not be as aggressive as some of their Asian brethren, South Korea is definitely stepping up to the plate in terms of global M&A. In late 2017, a group of 42 companies committed to investment in the United States in excess of US$17 billion by year 2021.
 Deals already in play include Lotte Chemical investing US$3 billion in a petrochemical facility in Louisiana, Hankook Tire building a new factory in Clarksville, Tennessee with US$800 million invested and SK Innovation acquiring Dow Chemical’s ethylene acryl business in Texas for US$370 million.
 South Korean firms tend to be more focused on physical infrastructure and manufacturing than pure technology plays but are most definitely interested in production facilities coupled with deep patent positions.

 There are many options to consider and many alternatives when looking for acquirers.
 Sometimes the best place to make a deal is within the borders of the United States, but often, greater strategic value can be gained by looking offshore.
-While China was, for over a decade, an extraordinarily strong player when I say but China was for over a decade extraordinarily strong player, there are now additional Asian location options to consider when seeking to maximize value – especially in a global market hungry for high quality firms with great brands, innovative technology, solid distribution models and efficient world-class manufacturing facilities.
+While China was, for over a decade, an extraordinarily strong player, there are now additional Asian location options to consider when seeking to maximize value – especially in a global market hungry for high quality firms with great brands, innovative technology, solid distribution models and efficient world-class manufacturing facilities.
 Happy hunting!